Panoramic view of Penang George Town

 • Lush nature with Penang National Park

-• Major technological hub (Silicon Valley of the East)
+• Major tech hub (the Silicon Valley of the East)

-Although more developed than many cities, Penang offers an extremely competitive cost of living in Malaysia compared to Kuala Lumpur or Singapore.
+Although more developed than many cities, Penang offers a cost of living in Malaysia that is extremely competitive compared with Kuala Lumpur or Singapore.

-The island is home to some of the best international schools in the region, with British, American, and French curricula.
+The island is home to some of the best international schools in the region, offering British, American and French curricula.

-The health system in Penang is globally recognized, attracting thousands of medical tourists every year.
+The healthcare system in Penang is recognised worldwide, drawing thousands of medical tourists every year.

-Nicknamed the "Silicon Valley of the East", Penang is the industrial engine of Malaysia.
-The Bayan Lepas free zone is home to global giants in electronics and semiconductors.
-For expatriates, opportunities in engineering, supply chain, and IT management are numerous.
+Nicknamed the "Silicon Valley of the East", Penang is Malaysia's industrial engine.
+The Bayan Lepas free trade zone is home to global giants in electronics and semiconductors.
+For expats, there are plenty of opportunities in engineering, supply chain and IT management.

-"In 2026, the renewable energy and artificial intelligence sector has grown considerably in Penang, attracting new French-speaking talent."
+"In 2026, the renewable energy and artificial intelligence sectors have grown considerably in Penang, attracting new English-speaking talent."

-To enter the local market, it is essential to understand employment in Malaysia and possess the necessary qualifications to obtain a work permit.
-Expatriate salaries in Penang are generally very comfortable, allowing for a high standard of living.
+To break into the local market, it is essential to understand employment in Malaysia and to hold the qualifications needed to obtain a work permit.
+Salaries for expats in Penang are generally very comfortable, allowing for a high standard of living.

-Since 2024 and even more so in 2026, Penang has become the favorite destination for digital nomads thanks to the DE Rantau visa.
-Fiber connectivity is omnipresent and coworking spaces are flourishing in George Town and Tanjung Tokong.
+Since 2024, and even more so in 2026, Penang has become a favourite destination for digital nomads thanks to the DE Rantau visa.
+Fibre connectivity is everywhere and coworking spaces are popping up all over George Town and Tanjung Tokong.

 • Semiconductors Very Strong